Protesters clash with police at large Ukraine rally

 COURT BAN

-The laws ban any unauthorised installation of tents, stages or use of loudspeakers in public.
+The laws - denounced by the United States and other Western governments as anti-democratic - ban any unauthorised installation of tents, stages or use of loud-speakers in public.

 Heavy jail sentences were imposed for participation in "mass disorder" and the wearing of face-masks or protective helmets.
 Dissemination of "extremist" or libellous information about the country's leaders was outlawed.